gatling/gatling/README.md

 # Motivation

-* Fed up with fancy GUIs that generate huge unreadable XML scenarios, what you want is scripts and a user friendly DSL?
+* Finding fancy GUIs not that convenient for describing stress tests, what you want is a friendly expressive DSL?
+* Wanting something more convenient than huge XML dumps to store in your source version control system?
 * Fed up with having to host a farm of injecting servers because your tool uses blocking IO and one-thread-per-user architecture?

 Gatling is for you!